Kimberly Martinez Phillips

 Sociology of inequality, Intersectionality, Feminist Standpoint Theory and Singleness

-American Sociological Association (ASA), Society for the Study of Social Problems (SSSP), Sociologists for Women in Society (SWS)
+The Society of the Study of Social Problems (SSSP), Sociologists for Women in Society (SWS).

 Phillips, Kimberly Martinez.
-2022.
-“We Come Not Here to Talk - Recentering the Work of Anna Julia Cooper: An Analysis of the Foundation and Evolution of Standpoint Theory.” [under review]
+2023.“We Come Not Here to Talk”—Revisiting the Work of Anna Julia Cooper: An Analysis of Standpoint Theory and Her Placement in the Academic Canon.”
+Symbolic Interaction.
+DOI: https://doi.org/10.1002/symb.632 (Winner of Dalhousie University’s John Flint Prize for Best Paper).

 “Singleness is Not a Disorder: Destructive Depictions of Single Women in Film.”
 The Society for the Study of Social Problems (SSSP) 2021 Virtual Annual Meeting Session.
 Shame, Stigma and Society Panel.
 August 6, 2021.